liam9408/blog-app/packages/blog-backend/README.md

 ## Quick Start

-Make sure you have completed the environment setup
+Make sure you have completed the environment setup.

+Currently there is a error from reflect-metadata during `npm build` but the application can be ran nonetheless.

 ```sh
 $ npm install